ONSdigital/prototype-kit/bin/project-template/README.md

 ## Getting started

-1. Rename the example prototype directory from 'example' to something appropriate for this project.
+1. Create a directory alongside the 'example' prototype directory and then populate with files using 'example' as a starting point.

 2. Create prototype by editing the prototype entry points (`index.njk`, `index.js` and `index.scss`).